“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 The difference is not about the AI.
 It is about me.

-AI co-development is different.
-It is a collaboration model where I bring the vision, the architecture, the design principles, and every judgment call — and the AI brings tireless implementation capacity, broad technical knowledge, and sometimes ideas I hadn’t considered.
+AI assistance is using an AI to help with a specific task.
+You remain the sole programmer.
+AI co-development is a collaboration model where I bring the vision, the architecture, the design principles, and every judgment call — and the AI brings tireless implementation capacity, broad technical knowledge, and sometimes ideas I hadn’t considered.
 I review every line.
 I reject what doesn’t fit.
 I push back when I disagree.
 But I am no longer carrying the implementation burden completely alone.

 Chapter 12: A New Kind of Partnership

-January 2026.
 I was working on peephole optimization — post-generation cleanup that removes inefficiencies from assembled code.
 Redundant mov instructions.
 Dead stores.
 Back-to-back push/pop pairs that cancel out.
 I had planned perhaps three passes.
 I thought of them as optional polish.

 Instead, I described the problem in detail: Mica’s instruction representation, the properties I cared about, the patterns I had seen in the generated assembly.
-Because the context was rich and the problem was well-defined, what came back was also well-structured.
+Because the context was rich and the problem was well-defined, what came back was also well-structured — a uniform interface for optimization passes, a contract every pass would satisfy so they could be composed and measured and extended without touching each other.

 I reviewed every line.
 I asked questions.
 I pushed back on structural choices I disagreed with.
 The result was mine — designed by me, reviewed by me, integrated by me — but I was no longer writing every line from scratch.